rebelsky/sams-assorted-musings-reflections/grinnell-trads-noyce-cooper.md

 [30] No, I made no claims about Bruce Springsteen elsewhere in this article.
 It just seemed useful to add.

-[31] It probably wasn't much of a surpise, but I tried my best.
+[31] It probably wasn't much of a surpise, but I tried.

 [32] In that case, seventy six sackbuts should lead the big parade.